sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/io.rst

 	io.write_file(filename)

 These are designed to take a filename and breakdown the name in order to automatically calculate the call required to either read or write this file.
-SunPy has a "database" of file extensions which is compared against when using the high-level IO functions.
+SunPy has a list of known file types which is compared against when using the high-level IO functions.
-When reading or writing a data file, the function will return a list of (data, header) pairs depending on how HDUs exist in the file.
+When reading a data file, the function will return a list of (data, header) pairs depending on how HDUs exist in the file.
 It important to remember this.

 Further, you can force the filetype from this interface, like so::

 	io.read_file(filename,filetype= 'filetype of your choice')

-This will work for the three high-level IO functions.
+Valid values for filetype are 'fits', 'jp2' and 'ana' This will work for the three high-level IO functions.

-Full documentation for fits files is located :ref:`iofits`.
+Full documentation for fits files is located :ref:`iofits`, :ref:`iojp2` and :ref:`ioana`.
-Full JPEG 2000 documentation is located :ref:`iojp2` And Full documentation associated with ANA files is located :ref:`ioana`

 2. Other files
 ---------------